ERDEV-SOL/ERDEV/CONTRIBUTING.md

-# Contributing to Memora
+# Contributing to ERDEV

-We welcome all contributions to Memora!
+We welcome all contributions to ERDEV!
 No contribution is too small, even fixing typos.
 We appreciate your efforts to improve the project.

 ## Guidelines